 using the scipy package [cite].
-This refinement was then repeated once more.
+This refinement was repeated once more to arrive at the final tile alignment.

-The x,y coordinates of 2DTM match n in the tile i, mn,iT, was transformed into the montage frame by adding the coordinate of the tile.
+The x,y coordinates of target n detected by 2DTM in the tile i, mn,iT, was transformed into the montage frame by adding the coordinate of the tile.

 mnM=mn,iT+ci

-The z coordinate of each match was calculated as the sum of the defocus offset for each match, the estimated defocus of the tile, and the nominal defocus of the microscope when the tile was acquired.
-The python scripts used are available under [repolink].
+The z coordinate of each target was calculated as the sum of the defocus offset for the target, the estimated defocus of the tile, and the nominal defocus of the microscope when the tile was acquired.
+The python scripts used for data processing are available under [repolink].

 Results

-2DTM detects large ribosomal subunits in cryo-FIB lamella of mammalian cells
+2DTM detects large ribosomal subunits in cryo-FIB lamellae of mammalian cells

-To test whether we could detect individual ribosomes in mammalian cells we prepared cryo-lamella of mouse neutrophil-like cells.
-Low-magnification images of these lamellas clearly shows cellular features consistent with a neutrophil-like phenotype, mainly a segmented nucleus and a plethora of membrane-organelles, corresponding to the granules and secretory vesicles of neutrophils (Fig. 1A).
-We then proceeded to acquire micrographs on this lamella with a defocus of 0.5-1.0 um, 30 e/Å2/s exposure and 1.5 Å pixel size.
-We manually selected multiple locations in the lamella and acquired micrographs using standard low-dose techniques where focusing is performed on a sacrificial area.
+To test whether we could detect individual ribosomes in mammalian cells we prepared cryo-lamellae of mouse neutrophil-like cells.
+Low-magnification images of these lamellae clearly shows cellular features consistent with a neutrophil-like phenotype, mainly a segmented nucleus and a plethora of membrane-organelles, corresponding to the granules and secretory vesicles of neutrophils (Fig. 1A).
+We then proceeded to acquire micrographs on these lamellae with a defocus of 0.5-1.0 μm, 30 e-/Å2/s exposure and 1.5 Å pixel size.
+We manually selected multiple locations in the lamellae and acquired micrographs using standard low-dose techniques where focusing is performed on a sacrificial area.
 The resulting micrographs showed smooth bilayered membranes and no signs of crystalline ice (Fig. 1C,D), indicating successful vitrification.

 We used an atomic model of the 60S mouse ribosomal subunit (6SWA) for 2DTM.
-In a subset of images the distribution of cross-correlation scores significantly exceeded the distribution expected from non-signifcant matching.
-In the resulting scaled maximum-intensity maps, clear peaks with SNR thresholds up to 10 were apparent (Fig. S1A).
-By using the criterion described by for thresholding potential matches we found that in images of cytosolic compartments we found evidence of 10-500 ribosomes in the imaged areas (Fig. 1B-E).
-Notably, we found no matches in images ares corresponding to the nucleus (Fig. 1B) or mitochondria (Fig. 1D).
-In the cytosolic areas we found a drastically different number of matches, In some areas we found only ~ 50 matches per image area (Fig. 1E), while in another area we found more than 500 matches (Fig. 1C).
-This ten-fold difference in local ribosome concentration , but we realized that current data acquistion protocols are limited in that only a small area of the lamella is actually imaged and, due to the manual selection of acquision positions based on the overview image, might be biased towards cellular region that appear appealing to the experimenter.
-We therefore set out to collect cryo-EM data for 2DTM from mammalian lamella in a high-throughput unbiased fashion.
+In a subset of images the distribution of cross-correlation scores significantly exceeded the distribution expected images devoid of detectable targets.
+In the resulting scaled maximum-intensity projections (MIPs), clear peaks with SNR values up to 10 were apparent (Fig. S1A).
+Using a threshold criterion to select significant targets (see Methods) we found that in images of cytosolic compartments there were 10-500 ribosomes in the imaged areas (Fig. 1B-E).
+Notably, we found no targets in areas corresponding to the nucleus (Fig. 1B) or mitochondria (Fig. 1D).
+In the cytoplasm we found a highly variable number of targets, only ~ 50 in some areas (Fig. 1E) and up to 500 in others (Fig. 1C).
+This is a ten-fold difference in local ribosome concentration , highlighting the importance of imaging larger areas of a lamella to gain a complete picture of target distributions.
+We therefore set out to collect cryo-EM data for 2DTM from mammalian cell lamellae in a high-throughput unbiased fashion.

-DECO-LACE for 2D imaging of whole lamella
+DECO-LACE for 2D imaging of whole lamellae

-In order to obtain high-resolution data for complete lamella we used a new approach for data collection.
-This approach uses three key strategies: (1) ensures that every electron that exposes the sample is collected on the camera (2) uses beam-image shift to precisely and quickly raster the surface of the lamella and (3) uses a focusing strategy that does not rely on a sacrificial area (Fig. 2A).
+In order to obtain high-resolution data from complete lamellae, we used a new approach for data collection.
+This approach uses three key strategies: (1) every electron that exposes a fresh area of the sample is collected on the camera (2) image shift is used to precisely and quickly raster the surface of a lamella and (3) focusing without using a sacrificial area (Fig. 2A).